top of page

 So, what are the best index funds?
 Where do you go from here?

-Well, we aren't here to tell you exactly what to invest in but how to begin researching the best investments that are right for you and your goals.
-Investing in index funds for your kids or teens isn't just about dollars and cents; it's about giving them a head start in the money game by building their investment portfolio early.
-Below are some basic steps to get started:
+Investing in index funds for your kids or teens isn't just about the money itself; it's about giving them a head start in the money game by building their investment portfolio early.

 1. Open an investment account.
 This could be a custodial brokerage or custodial Roth IRA (if your child or teen has earned income).
 Learn more about these options here.